SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 ## Soar I/O: Input and Output in Soar

 Many Soar users will want their programs to interact with a real or simulated environment.
 For example, Soar programs could control a robot, receiving sensory inputs and sending command outputs.
 Soar programs might also interact with simulated environments, such as a flight simulator.
 The mechanisms by which Soar receives inputs and sends outputs to an external process is called _Soar I/O_.

 This section describes how input and output are represented in working memory and in productions.
-Interfacing with a Soar agent through input and output can be done using the* Soar Markup Language* (SML).
+Interfacing with a Soar agent through input and output can be done using the SML.
 The details of designing an external process that uses SML to create the input and respond to output from Soar are beyond the scope of this manual, but they are described [online](https://soar.eecs.umich.edu/articles/articles/soar-markup-language-sml)